-In FFS, an eyebrow lift is almost always combined with forehead recontouring and hairline lowering surgery (forehead reduction), procedures using the same incision.
+In Facial Feminization Surgery, an eyebrow lift is almost always combined with forehead recontouring and hairline lowering surgery (forehead reduction), procedures using the same incision.
 The arch and height of the eyebrows are related to the shape of the frontal bone that lies beneath.
 This is why, in forehead feminization procedures, it’s very important to correct the position and shape of the eyebrows with a brow lift after remodeling the frontal bone.

 Gender of the eyebrow

 A brow lift is a well-known procedure in plastic surgery.
 Generally, older genetic women undergo the procedure to restore a more youthful, refreshed look to the area above the eyes.
 A brow lift opens up your eyes making one look less stern and tired.

 A brow lift is done by lifting the skin of the entire forehead, causing the eyebrows to raise.

 - For a serious brow lift with a long-lasting result, the skin of the forehead needs to be mobilized completely.
 This means the skin needs to be detached from the skull during surgery.
 There are 2 options:

 - An incision deep inside the hair (bicoronal incision).
 The disadvantage of this incision is that the hairline will move backward as the forehead skin will be lifted.
 Moving the hairline backward is almost never wanted.

 - Or an incision just a few millimeters inside the hair, the so-called hairline incision (see hairline lowering in one stage).
 This is the one that is usually opted for.

 - To make sure the facial nerve isn't be damaged we choose the plane of dissection directly over the bone right under a very tight membrane that covers the outer surface of the forehead bone, called periosteum.

 - To mobilize the brows, an incision of the periosteum can be made just under the brows.